fbpx

 Staying engaged and mobile are two pivotal keys to growing older happily.

-Thanks to IMPACT Community Services’ Community Visitors Scheme, Dawn Fleming gets to do both.
+Thanks to IMPACT Community Services’ AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ), Dawn Fleming gets to do both.

-Dawn has been reaping the rewards of IMPACT’s CVS program for about three months now and is very happy with the companionship.
+Dawn has been reaping the rewards of IMPACT’s ACVVS program for about three months now and is very happy with the companionship.

 “I enjoy the visits very much,” Dawn said.